Achieving metrological limits using ancilla-free quantum error-correcting codes: (4,1) -qutrit code example

 Then the ancilla-assisted code is given by

 whose reduced density operators in $\mH_P$ are $\rho_{0,1}$.
 We call it a $(1,1)$-qutrit code, for the encoding contains $1$ qutrit probe and $1$ qutrit ancilla.
-There exists a recovery channel such that the logical state evolves as~\cite{zhou2018achieving}
+There exists a recovery channel such that the logical state evolves according to~\cite{zhou2018achieving}